OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Getting the Source Code
 +++++++++++++++++++++++

 Before you can do any development work on OpenMDAO, you'll need a copy of the source code.
 The source repository for the OpenMDAO project is available on :term:`github`.
+There is a wealth of good documentation available online about :term:`git` and :term:`github` itself.
+The :term:`github` `help page <http://help.github.com/>`_ is a good place to start.
+The `Pro Git book <http://progit.org/book/>`_ is also excellent.

-The first step in this process is to *fork* the OpenMDAO repository, which will create your own copy of the OpenMDAO repository on github.
+The first step in this process is to *fork* the OpenMDAO repository, which will create your personal copy of the OpenMDAO repository on github.
 To fork a repository, simply go to its page on github and click the *Fork* button.

 To get a local copy to work on, you must *clone* the forked OpenMDAO repository on github using the following command: